kaviyarasank7/4-KB-ROM-Memory-with-Read-and-Write-Operations/README.md

-# 4 KB-ROM-Memory-with-Read-and-Write-Operations
+## EX NO 6 : 4 KB-ROM-Memory-with-Read-and-Write-Operations
-Aim
+Aim:

 To design and simulate a 4KB ROM memory with read and write operations using Verilog HDL and verify the functionality through a testbench in the Vivado 2023.1 simulation environment.

-Apparatus Required
+Apparatus Required:

 Vivado 2023.1 or equivalent Verilog simulation tool.
 Computer system with a suitable operating system.

-Procedure
+Procedure:
 Launch Vivado 2023.1:

 Open Vivado and create a new project.